dfreiberger/mk_experiments/bbb_1axis/README.md

     # and will give hints how to remedy:
     ../scripts/check-system-configuration.sh

-If you wish to run this installation by default, add the next lines to your ~/.bashrc file, so that every new terminal is set up correctly for running Machinekit.
+Run the following command to add the command to source this environment by default when launching bash (this will make machinekit available as a command and is also necessary for the step where we install LinuxCNC-EtherCAT support).

     echo 'if [ -f ~/machinekit/scripts/rip-environment ]; then
         source ~/machinekit/scripts/rip-environment
         echo "Environment set up for running Machinekit" fi' >> ~/.bashrc

-Activate this environment either by logging out and back in, or running the source script manually
+Activate this environment either by logging out and back in, or running the source script manually.

     source ~/machinekit/scripts/rip-environment